California governor rejects parole for RFK assassin | DW | 13.01.2022

 In prison, Sirhan was considered a low risk inmate even after being stabbed in 2019.

-The Los Angeles Police Department and some of Kennedy's relatives sent in letters to urge for Sirhan not to be released after the possibility of him being granted parole was made known.
+The Los Angeles Police Department and some of Kennedy's relatives sent letters urging Sirhan not to be released after the possibility of him being granted parole was made known.

 sdi/wd (AP, Reuters)